DarraghReid/dara-MS1/README.md

 * Contact Section

-    * The Contact section contains two separate section.
+    * The Contact section contains two separate sections.
     The first section contains phone and email information, as well as DaRa's social media & YouTube links, represented by icons, which open up in separate tabs.
     This section condences into a more streamlined version on smaller screen sizes.